ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.5 =
+* 500 errors caused by arrays in custom fields should be gone now.
+* Improvements to the ACF "select" field support.
+* Relevanssi will not break when frontend plugins insert posts.
+* `relevanssi_match` filter has a new parameter, which contains the search term.
+* Polylang support has been improved.
+* WPML and Polylang filters work when "fields" is set to "ids".
+* New filter: `relevanssi_log_get_user` gets passed the user object before Relevanssi decides if the query should be logged or not.

 = 3.5.4 =
 * Relevanssi had a bug that lead to inflated relevancy scores for posts.